bobhablutzel/spwing/README.md

 ## Features

+- A preference for convention over configuration combined with simple configuration when convention doesn't work
 - Automatic multi-document support
-- A preference for convention over configuration combined with simple configuration when convention doesn't work
 - Annotation support for configuration
 - Automatic integration for native look & feel
 - Automatic support for saving and opening files
 - Automatic platform-specific resource resolution
   - Sensitive to platform and version
   - Used for localization, views, and menus
-- Descriptive language for JFrame descriptions
+- Descriptive language for Swing component descriptions
   - Replaces multiple lines of Java with one succinct, intuitive declaration
-  - Includes flexible binding mechanisms to any model or controller
+  - Includes flexible bidirectional binding mechanisms to any model or controller, even in hierarchies
   - Extensible for custom components
 - Extremely flexible method discovery and invocation
 - Integrated AWT and Spring event processing